m6ti/java-snakegame/milestone1/milestone1.md

 - The constructor uses a very wierd method.
 CHECK
 - Play class also extends/ is a subclass of MyFrame.

+***Movable Usage***

+Moveable is an interface, which represents a specification, and is implemented by the MySnake class.

 **Paddle Usage**
 - No usage.